Pompeo urges more assertive approach to 'Frankenstein' China | Law-Order

 Pompeo's speech comes at a time when U.S.-China relations have dipped to their lowest point in decades and President Donald Trump and his Democratic challenger Joe Biden have appeared to compete with each other over who can appear toughest towards Beijing ahead of the Nov.
 3 presidential election.
 Ties have deteriorated over issues ranging from the novel coronavirus pandemic, which began in China, to Beijing trade and business practices, its territorial claims in the South China Sea and its clampdown on Hong Kong.

-In a dramatic escalation, Washington on Tuesday gave China 72 hours to close the consulate amid allegations of widespread spying.
+In a dramatic escalation, Washington on Tuesday gave China 72 hours to close its Houston consulate amid allegations of widespread spying.
 Pompeo said the consulate had been "a hub of spying and intellectual property theft."

 "This will make Washington suffer much pain," he wrote.
 The other U.S. consulates in China are in Guangzhou, Shanghai and Shenyang.